 Note: Either an overnight stay or day stay at a hospital is required.

-last but not least, imaging rounds out the top 7 kidney tests available to assess kidney health.
-Imaging plays a vital role in the analysis of your kidneys health; imaging allows doctors to assess if there are any structural problems or blockages that are causing the kidney disease/damage.
+Last but not least, imaging rounds out the top 7 kidney tests available to assess kidney health.
+Imaging plays a vital role in the analysis of your kidneys’ health; imaging allows doctors to assess if there are any structural problems or blockages that are causing the kidney disease/damage.
 This may include discovering kidney stones, or a blockage between the liver and kidneys causing high blood pressure.

 Here is a list of the imaging techniques that may be used: ultrasound, intravenous pyelogram (IVP), CT scan (computed tomography), and isotope scan.
-A range of x-ray methods can also be engaged; micturating cystogram, renal arteriogram (or angiogram), or a intravenous urogram.
+A range of x-ray methods can also be engaged; micturating cystogram, renal arteriogram (or angiogram), or an intravenous urogram.

 I hope this has shed a little more light on the kidney tests that you maybe have had already, about to have, or thinking about having to assess your kidney health.
 In any event, know that testing is the basis of any good treatment program, and that testing never killed anyone, so please, take some positive action and get your kidney health assessed today.

 If you enjoyed this article on kidney tests, please don’t forget to ‘Share’ if with your friends and family!
 Thank you.